 Performance Incentive Credit Program

 In 1992, the Georgia Legislature passed a law creating an inmate performance incentive credit program (PIC).
-Eligible inmates may have their TPM advanced a few months by satisfactory progress in education/treatment programs, work, and good behavior.
-There is no limit on how much time can be added to a TPM for poor performance by the inmate.
+Eligible inmates may have their TPM advanced a few months by satisfactory progress in education or treatment programs and work programs.

 The following categories of parole-eligible inmates are not eligible for the PIC program;